Tiruverkadu Devi Karumariamman Temple: Legend

+Karumari took on a fierce and terrifying form to subdue the demons and appeared in dark blue hue, planting a trident in front of her.
+Her fury was unbearable to the demons who eventually subdued.
+To pacify his sister, Vishnu appeared in front of the fierce Karumari and implored her to show her head alone and hide her body, hinting that her compassionate glance is enough to save the world.
+Karumari did so and additionally took a beautiful form for the devotees who came to worship her.
+The fierce form of Karumari, whom Vishnu appeased came to be known as "Narani" (meaning the female form of Narayana) and "Krishnamari" (since she swapped womb with Krishna), and the beautiful form came to be known as "Sivai" (meaning the female form of Shiva).

+When Sage Agastya saw the goddess in this state with a double form, he sang in praise of her in high Tamil verses.
+The goddess appeared to Sage Agastya on a full moon day in the Tamil month of Thai which fell on a Sunday.
+This day of Pushya nakshatra (poosam in Tamil) is considered the incarnation day of goddess Karumari.
+Karumari said to Agastya that she was waiting for him to come and worship her and that she will take on the form of a snake and live in the forest, only to appear again in Kali Yuga to restore peace with ashes, when she will have a temple and a holy pond to reside with all her entourage of deities.
+In Kali Yuga, the goddess was found to be residing in an anthill under a neem tree in the “Velakadu” locality and a temple was built there, with a holy pond located directly opposite the temple.
+The idols of the goddess have been installed in the place where the anthill once stood.
+The anthill now remains in the north-eastern corner of the temple, with a trident adorned with turmeric and saffron installed on the spot.

 Deity

 The deity of the temple is Karumariamman.
 Its idol is in the sanctum sanctorum in a graceful form with all Parasakthi features.
 There is also a shrine for Karumariamman idol with the idol made of wood.
 She is called Wooden Idol Amman.

 Significance

 There was an anthill.
 People worshipped as Goddess.
 She appeared in the dream of a devotee and asked him to build a temple for Her.
 When the anthill was about to be destroyed they saw the Goddess in swayambu form.
 As she was not in the womb of a mother, she is called as one not from the womb (Karuvil Illatha Karumari).

 Tank

 There is a tank outside the temple.
 It is known as sacred ash tank.

 Sunday

 Sunday is celebrated as the day of Karumari.
 One can happily witness the scene of sun rays falling on the head of Devikarumari twice a year.